si3nloong/sqlike-doc/docs/started/model.md

 # Model

 Value after prefix of `sqlike` always a column name.
-To define multiple tag value, you can use **comma** to seperate them.
+To define multiple tag value, you can use **comma** to separate it.

 | Field Tag          | Value Required | Value Data Type | Description                                                  |
 | ------------------ | -------------- | --------------- | ------------------------------------------------------------ |